lammps/lammps/doc/src/molecule.rst

    so you do not overflow those pre-allocated data structures when adding molecules later.
-Both the :doc:`create_box <create_box>` command and the :doc:`read_data <read_data>` command have "extra" options which insure space is allocated for storing topology info for molecules that are added later.
+Both the :doc:`create_box <create_box>` command and the :doc:`read_data <read_data>` command have "extra" options which ensure space is allocated for storing topology info for molecules that are added later.

 The format of an individual molecule file is similar but